kondziak/todo_app/README.md

 # todo_app
 There are a lot of todo list basic apps, so I wanted to make it a little bit more challenging.
+I used Docker to download the images, build the PostgreSQL container, Java&Spring container and React container.

+# Things I learned
+ - Docker
+ - Spring (JWT, CORS)
+ - got a little bit more familiar with React

+# Things to improve
+ - responsiveness
+ - appearance
+ - prepare more functionalities

 # Screens